apprenticeharper/DeDRM_tools/skindle/README.txt

        You guys shouldn't need to spend all your time responding to all the changes Amazon is going to force you to make in unswindle each time the release a new version.
+       CMBDTC - nice work on the topaz break!
        Lawrence Lessig - You are my hero.
 'Nuff said.
-   Thumbs down: Disney, MPAA, RIAA - you guys suck.
-Making billions off
-       of the exploitation of works out of copyright while vigourously pushing copyright extension to prevent others from doing the same
+       Cory Doctorow - A voice of reason in a sea of insanity Thumbs down: Disney, MPAA, RIAA - you guys suck.
+Making billions off of the exploitation of works out of copyright while vigourously pushing copyright extension to prevent others from doing the same